benmvp/slides/2022/houreactdevs/mixins-hooks.md

   - Similar to a class constructor
 - **THREE:** We have the same `componentDidMount` & `componentDidUpdate` lifecycle methods
   - I didn't bother writing them out again
-  - They're the same ones from the render prop...
+  - They're the same ones from the render prop & HOC...
-  - That retrieve the images initially and when the `curPage` state or `teamId` prop change
+  - That retrieve the images initially and again when the `curPage` state or `teamId` prop change
 - **FOUR:** The lifecycle methods also call `updateImages`
-  - And again that's where we make the actual `fetchImages` call
+  - And as a reminder that's where we make the actual `fetchImages` call
   - Which sets the `images` state w/ returned data
   - All the innards are the same as the previous patterns
   - Oh `updateImages` is technically "private" and only supposed to be called w/in the mixin